 Climate change affects air quality both outdoors and indoors.
 Rising temperatures associated with climate change can enhance the formation of ground-level ozone, a harmful air pollutant.

-Ground-level ozone, different from the ozone layer in the upper atmosphere that shields the Earth from harmful UV rays, is a toxic gas that forms when sunlight reacts with nitrogen oxides and volatile organic compounds, emissions from vehicles, industries, and power plants.
+Ground-level ozone is a dangerous gas made when sunlight reacts with emissions from vehicles, industries, and power plants.
+Different from the ozone layer that protects the Earth from UV rays.
 High levels of this ozone can cause respiratory issues and other health problems.

 Indoor air quality, often overlooked, is equally important.
-Our homes, schools, and offices can harbour various pollutants, from volatile organic compounds (VOCs) emitted by cleaning products and building materials to biological pollutants like mould and pollen.
+Homes, schools, and offices can contain pollutants such as VOCs from cleaning products and building materials.
+They can also have biological pollutants like mould and pollen.

-As climate change influences weather patterns, it may lead to increased humidity in some regions, promoting the growth of indoor biological pollutants.
+Climate change impacts weather, increasing humidity in some places, which can cause the growth of indoor biological pollutants.

 Wildfire Smoke

-One of the more vivid illustrations of climate change’s impact on air quality is the increasing incidence of wildfires worldwide.
+Climate change is causing more wildfires globally, which is affecting air quality.
 Hot, dry conditions fuel wildfires, which generate smoke containing a mixture of fine particles, gases, and water vapor.

 Airborne Allergens